Do you love math and want to share your math skills with others? Apply now to tutor students in the Math Lab at the Learning Commons.

 Note: As the Math Lab is open to community members, Math Tutors must be able to work with minors on mathematics (down to the Middle School level).
 One tutor may be selected to work in particular with this population and be funded through the Federal Work-study program.
 Also, note that some tutors will be given the opportunity to tutor in High Schools in conjunction with the UAA TRIO Upward Bound program.

 Located in the Learning Commons, the goal of the Math Lab is to assist students at all levels to improve their math and reasoning skills.
 This is accomplished through one-on-one discussions of student work.

 Student learning outcomes for tutoring focus on helping students to improve their understanding of math in the long term to build success as a foundation for developing increasingly higher level math skills.

 The Math Lab promotes productive learning.
-Tutors individually dialogue with students about math concepts by answering questions as they arise, or by helping students locate additional resources.
+Tutors individually dialogue with students both online or in-person about math concepts by answering questions as they arise, or by helping students locate additional resources.
 Tutors foster a climate in which students are encouraged to engage in the process of learning, in order to not only solve individual math problems, but to build confidence in the ability to improve problem-solving approaches.